 This article provides information on the likely spread of radiation across the Pacific.

 In addition to global warming, one of the consequences of burning fossil fuels is the increasing acidification of oceans caused by the absorption of carbon dioxide.
 Acidification can affect the ocean ecology in a number of ways, including making it more difficult for calcifying organisms such as coral and some plankton to form calcium carbonate.
 It therefore poses a threat to coral reefs and to food chains within and connected to the oceans.
 The risk of acidification would not be addressed by climate engineering technologies such as upper-atmosphere aerosols that reduced incident sunlight.

-For more information, and to take action, see the Ocean Acidification website maintained by Ocean Ark Alliance.
+For more information, and to take action, see Ocean Ark Alliance.

 Aquaculture provides half of all fish for human consumption, but requires the harvesting of wild fish to use as fishmeal.
 The collapse of the Atlantic northwest cod fishery in 1992, which put more than 35,000 people out of work, was a reminder that the planet’s oceans are not an inexhaustible resource.
 However, significant steps have been taken in recent years to maintain harvests within sustainable levels and the overall state of world marine fisheries has begun to stabilise.